Would you mind answering a few questions?

-ESL EFL Writing and Speaking Activity - Intermediate - 30 Minutes
+ESL Indirect Questions Role-Play - Writing, Listening and Speaking Activity - Intermediate - 35 minutes

-In this authentic activity, students practice indirect questions by role-playing street interviews to find out public opinion on a topic.
-After brainstorming ideas for interview topics, the students complete five indirect questions on their worksheet.
-The class is then divided into two groups: reporters and passers-by.
-The passers-by walk round the class as if they are walking along the street.
-The reporters interview the passers-by and write their answers on a questionnaire.
-When the reporters have spoken to three people, the students swap roles.
-When everyone has finished, students report back to the class or students have a class discussion about the topics.
+In this intriguing role-play activity, students ask and answer indirect questions in a street interview.
+The students are told to imagine that they are reporters for a local radio or TV station and that they are going to interview people on the street to find out public opinion on a chosen topic.
+The class brainstorms possible interview topics and the students' ideas are written on the board, e.g. cryptocurrency.
+Each student is then given a copy of the worksheet.
+Students choose a topic from the board and complete five indirect questions on the worksheet based on their chosen topic, e.g. 'Could you tell me how you feel about cryptocurrency?'
+The students are then divided into two even groups - reporters and passers-by.
+The passers-by walk around the class as if they are walking along the street.
+The reporters stop the passers-by and ask them if they would mind answering a few questions.
+The reporter then writes the person's name at the top of the column and interviews them, noting down their answers on the worksheet.
+When all the reporters have spoken to three people, the students swap roles.
+When the students have finished, they report back to the class on the answers they received.
 With a little more preparation, this activity could be done outside with real people.